motiondeveloper/blog/content/blog/draft-posts/basics-introduction/index.md

 ## What are expressions?

-When working in After Effects you change layers properties (such as position, opacity or text) by typing them in, or dragging the values around, adding keyframes to change them over time.

-This process of changing and animating properties forms the basis of working and animating in After Effects.
+In After Effects you can change a layers properties (such as position or opacity) by typing in or dragging the values, adding keyframes to change them over time.
+This process of changing and animating properties forms the basis of working in After Effects.

 What if rather than setting a property manually, you need it to always be the same as another one?

-Or decide what value to have based of another layer?
+Or you need it to *decide* what value to have based on some else?

-This is where expressions come in, as an alternate way of setting the value of properties, that enable you to combine values together and make automatic decisions about what that property should be.
+This is where expressions come in, as an alternate way of setting the value of properties.
+They enable you to combine values together and make automatic decisions about what that property should be.

 ![Example Expression](example-expression.png)

 This alternate way is by writing lines of code, in a language called **JavaScript**, that After Effects will run.
-It then sets the value of the property to the result of that code.
+The result of this code is then set as the value of the property.

-> Expressions are lines of computer code that After Effects runs to generate the value of a property
+> Expressions are lines of computer code that After Effects runs every frame to generate the value of a property.

 ## How to add an expression

-You can add an expression to a property in a couple of ways, with the most simple being to <kbd>alt</kbd> + <kbd>click</kbd> on that properties stop watch (the icon next to it's name) or to use the 'Add Expression' shortcut <kbd>alt</kbd> + <kbd>shift</kbd> + <kbd>=</kbd>.
+You can add an expression to a property in After Effects by:

+- Holding <kbd>alt</kbd> while clicking on the properties stop watch (the icon next to it's name)
+- Using the 'Add Expression' shortcut <kbd>alt</kbd> + <kbd>shift</kbd> + <kbd>=</kbd> with the property selected
+- Clicking <kbd>Add Expression</kbd> in the <kbd>Animation</kbd> menu

-This will add a new expression with some placeholder code in there for you.
+These will add a new expression with some placeholder code to the property.

 This placeholder references the **before expression value**, that is the value of the property without any expression applied.

-When After Effects runs the code, it will see the reference to the value and use that, meaning you can change and animate the property as normal.
+This means you can continue to modify and animate the property as if no expression was applied.

-> Add a new expression to any property of a layer by alt-clicking on the stopwatch, such as position, and change the property.
-You'll see the property change as it's referenced by the expression

 ![Changing a value with the default expression applied](default-expression.png)